resema/Notepad/_posts/2017-09-07-neural-network-a-general-approach.md

 description: General methodology to build a Neural Network
 headline: Introduction
 categories:
-  - personal
+  - calculus
   - neuralnetworks
-tags: NeuralNetworks Methodology
+tags: NeuralNetworks Introduction Coursera
-modified: ''
-imagefeature: ''
 ---
 >&quot;Two things are infinite: the universe and human stupidity; and I'm not sure about the universe.&quot;
 ><small><cite title="Einstein">Einstein</cite></small>